Rare Book Collections

 - PAUL H. SMART COLLECTION

 Paul H. Smart, a former member of the Library Visiting Committee and son of the late Wheaton Trustee and Acting President George T. Smart, established this collection in 1967, when he generously donated his collection of private press editions and fine bindings to the College.
 The collection's strengths include books produced by Doves Press, Groliers, Riverside Press, and Bruce Rogers.
+Currently, only artists' books are added to this collection.

-- WHEATON COLLECTION
+- WHEATON AUTHORS COLLECTION